 As a result of the Economic Growth, Regulatory Relief, and Consumer Protection Act, the federal banking agencies were required to develop a "Community Bank Leverage Ratio" ("CBLR") (the ratio of a bank's tangible equity capital to average total consolidated assets) for financial institutions with assets of less than \$10 billion.
 A "qualifying community bank" that exceeds this ratio will be deemed to be in compliance with all other capital and leverage requirements, including the capital requirements to be considered "well capitalized" under Prompt Corrective Action statutes.
 The Federal banking agencies may consider a financial institution's risk profile when evaluating whether it qualifies as a community bank for purposes of the capital ratio requirement.
-The federal banking agencies have set 9% as the minimum capital for the CBLR, effective March 31, 2020.
-On April 6, 2020, pursuant to Section 4012 of the CARES Act, the regulatory agencies temporarily lowered the CBLR requirement to 8%, with a transition from greater than 8% from the second quarter through the fourth quarter of 2020, to greater than 8.5% during calendar year 2021, to a requirement of greater than 9% in 2022.
+The federal banking agencies have set 9.0% as the minimum capital for the CBLR, effective March 31, 2020.
+On April 6, 2020, pursuant to Section 4012 of the CARES Act, the regulatory agencies temporarily lowered the CBLR requirement to 8.0%, with a transition from greater than 8.0% from the second quarter through the fourth quarter of 2020, to greater than 8.5% during calendar year 2021, to a requirement of greater than 9.0% in 2022.
 The Bank qualified for the CBLR and elected to be subject to the CBLR.

-The following table of the Company's capital as of December 31, 2021 and 2020 is as follows (amounts in thousands):
+The following table of Northfield Savings Bank's capital as of December 31, 2022 and 2021 is as follows (amounts in thousands):

-To Be Well
+As Reported To Be Well Ca Under CBLR Fr •

-Capitalize ed Under

-As Rep orted CBLR Fra amework

-December 31, 2021 Amount Ratio Amount Ratio
+Amount Ratio Amount Ratio

+December 31, 2022

-Tier 1 Capital to Average Total Assets \$141,345 10.06% \$119,444 8.50%
+Tier 1 Capital to Average

+Total Assets \$ 151,390 10.34% \$ 131,782 9.00%

+December 31, 2021

-December 31, 2020 Tier 1 Capital to Average
+Tier 1 Capital to Average

-Total Assets \$130,002 10.65% \$97,770 8.00%
+Total Assets \$ 141,345 10.06% \$ 119,444 8.50%